ab-anand/fav-quote/README.md

 ---

-> Unknown: “Programs must be written for people to read, and only incidentally for machines to execute.” - **unknown**
+> “Programs must be written for people to read, and only incidentally for machines to execute.” - **unknown**

 ---